 Citizens from European Union & EEA

-All citizens from EU and EEA countries (Norway, Iceland, Liechtenstein and Switzerland) are automatically allowed to volunteer in Denmark – so don’t hesitate, sign up now!
+All citizens from EU and EEA countries (Norway, Iceland, Liechtenstein and Switzerland) are automatically allowed to volunteer in Denmark – so don’t hesitate, sign up as an Includer now!

 International students in Denmark